Snap-on (SNA)

 Competitors of Snap-on (NYSE:SNA) include Stanley Black & Decker (NYSE:SWK), Illinois Tool Works (NYSE:ITW), and private company Bosch.

-A company’s long-term performance is an indicator of its overall quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Regrettably, Snap-on’s sales grew at a sluggish 4.4% compounded annual growth rate over the last five years.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Unfortunately, Snap-on’s 5.6% annualized revenue growth over the last five years was tepid.
 This was below our standard for the industrials sector and is a rough starting point for our analysis.

 Snap-on Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
 Snap-on’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
-We also note many other Professional Tools and Equipment businesses have faced declining sales because of cyclical headwinds.
-While Snap-on’s growth wasn’t the best, it did do better than its peers.
 Snap-on Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 6.7% over the next 12 months.
-Although this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 4.1% over the next 12 months.
+Although this projection indicates its newer products and services will fuel better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

-In Q1, Snap-on produced a 50.7% gross profit margin, down 1.2 percentage points year on year.
+Snap-on produced a 50.9% gross profit margin in Q3, marking a 2 percentage point decrease from 52.9% in the same quarter last year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Analyzing the trend in its profitability, Snap-on’s operating margin rose by 3.5 percentage points over the last five years, as its sales growth gave it operating leverage.
+Looking at the trend in its profitability, Snap-on’s operating margin rose by 2.1 percentage points over the last five years, as its sales growth gave it operating leverage.

 Snap-on Trailing 12-Month Operating Margin (GAAP)

-In Q1, Snap-on generated an operating profit margin of 27.5%, up 1 percentage points year on year.
+In Q3, Snap-on generated an operating margin profit margin of 29.2%, up 3.2 percentage points year on year.
 The increase was encouraging, and because its revenue and gross margin actually decreased, we can assume it was more efficient because it trimmed its operating expenses like marketing, R&D, and administrative overhead.

 8. Earnings Per Share